-Application : Departure Explanation on : application of the practice Explanation for : departure Tenure of INEDs The Board has, as stipulated in the Board Charter, adopted the approach of seeking shareholders' approval (without any two-tier voting) at the Company's AGMs for all INEDs who have served the Company for more than nine years to remain in office as an INED on an annual basis up to the 12 th year, after which time, they will not be eligible for re-election and their tenure shall expire at the nearest AGM.
+Application : Departure

+Explanation on : application of the practice

+Explanation for : departure The Board has, as stipulated in the Board Charter, adopted the approach of seeking shareholders' approval (without any two-tier voting) at the Company's AGMs for all INEDs who have served the Company for more than nine years to remain in office as an INED on an annual basis up to the 12 th year, after which time, they will not be eligible for re-election and their tenure shall expire at the nearest AGM.
 The Board has adopted the alternative approach of limiting the tenure of directorship for INEDs to 12 years, after which time, they will not be eligible for re-election and their tenure shall expire as the nearest AGM.

-The above approach is simpler and more straight forward without any ambiguity or uncertainty on the position of INEDs in the Company.
+ambiguity or uncertainty on the p

 Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns b elow.
-Measure : Please explain the measure(s) the company has taken or intend to take to adopt the practice.
+Non-large companies are encouraged to complete the columns below.

+Measure : Please explain the measure(s) the to adopt the practice. company has taken or intend to take

 Timeframe : Choose an item.